kraudy/MasterCompiler/README.md

 ---

-This project aims to give the whole IBM i community a standard way to describe the compilation flow of objects and allow easy integration with any DevOps pipeline to be run locally (just upload the JAR file) or remotely in a Docker container.
+MasterCompiler (**MC**) aims to give the whole IBM i community a standard way to describe the compilation flow of objects and allow easy integration with any DevOps pipeline to be run locally (just upload the JAR file) or remotely in a Docker container.

 Requirements?
 Java 8.